underscoreio/essential-slick/src/pages/5-data_modelling.md

 ## Application Structure

 So far, all of our examples have been written in a single Scala file.
-This approach obviously doesn't scale to larger application codebases.
+This approach doesn't scale to larger application codebases.
 In this section we'll explain how to split up application code into modules.

 Until now we've also been exclusively using Slick's H2 driver.